defi-wonderland/world-id-governor-core/README.md

 | `yarn test:unit`        | Run unit tests.                     |
 | `yarn test:integration` | Run integration tests.              |

-## Implementing The Abstracts
+## How to Use

 You can implement [GovernorWorldID](src/contracts/GovernorWorldID.sol) and [GovernorDemocratic](src/contracts/GovernorDemocratic.sol) abstract contracts, and use them as the base to create your own governance protocols.
 When implementing the contracts, other functions related to OpenZeppelin standard contracts should be implemented as well, depending on the implemented OZ extensions.
-A `GovernorDemocratic` implementation already exists and can be found at [GoatsDAO.sol](src/contracts/example/GoatsDAO.sol).
+An implementation already exists and can be found at [GoatsDAO.sol](src/contracts/example/GoatsDAO.sol).

 ### Deployment Considerations